vtleonardo/Reinforcement-Learning/README_eng.md

 To the developers and interested people, it is important to emphasize that all the codes in this repository - functions, and classes - are commented out to facilitate understanding.

 ## <a name="features"></a> Features
-- Parallel execution mode for the reinforcement learning algothrims is available (some examples are 30% faster with this mode).
+- [Parallel execution mode for the reinforcement learning algothrims is available](#performance) (some examples are 30% faster with this mode).
-- Bidimensional and tridimensional environments available for training and testing the agent.
+- Bidimensional ([OpenAi Gym](https://github.com/openai/gym)) and tridimensional environments ([ViZDoom](https://github.com/mwydmuch/ViZDoom)) available for training and testing the agent.
 - Two exclusive maps for ViZDoom simulating a mobile robotics problem.
 - Configuration of the training/testing of an agent via terminal commands or configuration files .cfg (more information in the sections: examples and documentation)
 - Storage of training information in .csv files (more details here) and neural network's weights as a .h5 file.